garaninsoft/telegram-bot-spring-boot-quickstart/README.md

 # Telegram Bot on Spring Boot — Evening-Ready Starter Template

-This project is a minimal yet professionally structured Spring Boot template for Telegram bots.
-Perfect for:
+This project is a **minimal yet professionally structured Spring Boot template** for Telegram bots.

 * Quickly starting with the **Telegram API**
 * Beginners learning **Spring Boot** and **REST API**